Kopernikus73/PyTon/README.md

 ```

 #### 2. Install rustc
-You also need to install the rust compiler "rustc" over your package manager, just as you did with git
+You also need to install the rust compiler "rustc" using your package manager, just as you did with git

 ##### Using the apt package manager
 ```